Mini VintageTV Ornament

 When the hanging loop/string and antennas are in position, spread a thin layer of tacky glue on the top tabs and glue the top of the TV into place, matching the edges carefully.
 The TV box is complete, and all that remains is to add the screen insert, which is indented slightly just as the screens on old TVs used to be.

-Once you have an image in place, you can install the screen insert into the TV.
-This process is not exactly difficult, but it is a little fiddly.
-First, use a craft knife to cut an "X" in the TV front, along the green criss-crossed lines on the template.
+First, use a craft knife to cut an "X" in the TV front, along the green criss-crossed lines shown on the template.
 Then push the resulting triangular flaps slightly to the inside; they will fold nicely along the scored lines.
 Using a toothpick, spread a thin layer of glue on these flaps.
 Push the pre-folded insert into the opening so that the corners meet and the edges are flush with the outside of the TV.

 Once the glue has dried, you may want to give the ornament a very light coat of podgy or spray fixative, just to fix the images and to provide a bit of shine.
 If you like, you can add a tiny bit of gold glitter glue around the screen border and on the knobs.

-A TV ornament is particularly suited to the Looney Tunes theme, since most of us came to know the Looney Tunes gang from a TV show.
-But this ornament can also display any kind of picture, from cartoon images to comic book heroes, from graduation or wedding photos to baby pictures to pet pictures or images of famous people.
-If you prefer a more contemporary style of TV for your ornament, you can find one by searching "paper toys TV" or "doll house printables TV" on the Internet.
+But this kind of ornament can also display any picture, from cartoon images to comic book heroes, from graduation or wedding photos to baby pictures to pet pictures or images of famous people.